 - Avoid cruise travel and non-essential air travel.

-- Community preparedness planning for COVID-19 should include older adults and people with disabilities, and the organizations that support them in their communities, to ensure their needs are taken into consideration.
+- Community preparedness planning for COVID-19 should include older adults and people with disabilities, and the organizations that support them in their communities, to ensure their needs are considered.

-- Many of these individuals live in the community, and many depend on services and supports provided in their homes or in the community to maintain their health and independence.
+- Many of these individuals live in the community and depend on services and supports provided in their homes or in the community to maintain their health and independence.

 - Long-term care facilities should be vigilant to prevent the introduction and spread of COVID-19.
 Contact The Living Center to find out more about precautions we are taking for your loved one.